UoA-Discords/LDAB/README.md

 ## Scope

 LDAB limits itself to set of simple actions once a blacklisted user is detected.
-More complicated actions (for example initiating a vote between admins) are left to the admins of the server to handle.
+More complicated actions (initiating a vote between admins for example) are left to the admins of the server to handle.

 ## Permissions